 Alaska does not allow side-by-sides on public roadways.
 However, there are a few exceptions to this rule.
 You can use your side-by-side in Alaska on public roads:

-- In case the roads are covered with snow or ice, no other vehicle can be used to travel.
+- If the roads are covered with snow or ice, no other vehicle can be used to travel.

-- If you are driving perpendicular to the highway or crossing it at a right angle.
+- If you drive perpendicular to the highway or cross it at a right angle.

 - When that specific highway permits off-highway vehicles.

 - In case you need to cross a bridge.
-While doing so, you need to make sure that you are on the extreme right side of the road.
+While doing so, you must ensure you are on the extreme right side of the road.
 It is done to prevent interference with other traffic on that highway.

 Arizona